artrz/vsc-unix-file-stats/README.md

 First of, thanks for your interest in helping out!

 This repository uses ESLint and [Stylistic](https://eslint.style/) to ensure the code quality.
-Lefthook is configured to automatically perform lint asks on pre-commit and pre-push hooks but for this to work you need to execute `npm run prepare` to install the git hooks.
-Make sure to run the command to enable the hooks in your cloned repo.
+Lefthook is configured to automatically perform tasks on pre-commit and pre-push hooks.
+Execute `npm run prepare` to install the git hooks in your cloned repo.
 [Commitlint](https://commitlint.js.org/) is integrated as a github workflow to ensure consistent commit messages on PRs.

 ### Pre-commit